 As two actions, you create a wall of animated, jagged, and twisted bones at a point within 20 meters for the duration.
 The wall can’t occupy the same space as a creature or object and doesn’t need to be vertical, though it needs a firm foundation.

 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Reflex saving throw.

-On a successful save, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.
+On a success, it can use its reaction to move up to its speed so that it is no longer enclosed by the wall.

-On a failed save, a creature takes 4d8 slashing damage and is grappled for the spell’s duration.
+On a failure, it takes 2d8 slashing damage and is grappled for the duration.

 On a success, the target escapes and is no longer grappled by the bones.

-You can increase the damage by 2d8 for each additional mana or psi expended.
+You can increase the damage by 1d8 for each additional mana expended.